Updated: February 2, 2021

-The evolution of the retail supply chain has changed dramatically in the past decade.
-Supply chains started in a single echelon approach where inventory control was isolated between each step.
+The evolution of the retail supply chain has changed dramatically in the past decade, especially since March 2020 when the COVID-19 pandemic quickly spread across countries.
+Well before COVID-19, retail supply chains started in a single echelon approach where inventory control was isolated between each step.
 Then, they evolved into multi-echelon supply chains that optimized inventory across an entire network.
-In most recent developments, supply chains have incorporated an omni-channel solution.
+In most recent developments, supply chains have incorporated omni-channel strategies into retail supply chains.
 Omni-channel supply chains provide today’s customers with a seamless shopping experience.
-This evolution of the supply chain shows that shipping systems have changed as much as the shopping experience itself.
+This evolution of the retail supply chain shows that shipping systems have changed as much as the shopping experience itself.

 Each of the earlier supply chain methods have their benefits, but also many downfalls.
 Traditional supply chain methods left customers with limited options for delivery times, and longer journeys to receiving a final product.
 With the introduction of today’s omni-channel supply chain, customers can rely on a standardized delivery service whether they choose to shop on their laptops, mobile devices, over the phone or in-store.
 No matter where a customer decides to purchase, they expect to receive their product on time and without delays.
 Retailers who are prepared to adapt their supply chain will be able to meet this consumer expectation.

 So, what’s driving the evolution of supply chain?
 Better yet, why should your business care?
-Below, we’re breaking down everything you need to know about evolving supply chains and how your business can create an agile, omni-channel supply chain that not only meets but exceeds customer expectations.
+Below, we’re breaking down everything you need to know about:

 What is driving the evolution of supply chains?

-Businesses – especially retail and consumer packaged goods (CPG) brands -– are competing for various market spaces that have become connected to create a stronger brand image – brick and mortar, online, social and mobile must all work together to create a seamless end-user experience.
-With so many products and shopping methods to choose from, consumers now expect an ultra-personalized experience throughout the entire buyer journey.
+Businesses – especially retail and consumer packaged goods (CPG) brands – are competing for various market spaces, including- brick and mortar, online, social and mobile channels that must all work together to create a seamless end-user experience.
+With so many products and shopping methods to choose from, consumers now expect an ultra-personalized omni-channel experience throughout the entire buyer journey.
 This means personalizing the consumer experience from the moment a customer decides to start shopping, when they decide to make a purchase, all the way to the day they receive their package at home.

-Retailers and CPG brands can benefit from using an omni-channel supply chain combined with consumer shopping data to create an ultra-personalized experience.
+Additionally, retailers and CPG brands can benefit from using an omni-channel supply chain combined with consumer shopping data to create an ultra-personalized experience.
 By capitalizing on the data about customer shopping habits, retailers can better understand what customers like and don’t like, and curate shopping experiences for each individual customer.
-To make personalization a priority is to make customers a priority, and in turn, retailers will see an increase in sales and customer loyalty.
+To make personalization a priority is to make customers a priority.
+In turn, retailers will see an increase in sales and brand loyalty.

 What are some of the ways a supply chain can move?